codersclub/nanodoc/README.md

 nanodoc
 =======

-nanodoc is a tiny publishing system for creating beautiful and responsive documentation
+nanodoc is a tiny publishing system for creating beautiful and responsive documentations